anne-decusatis/genderamender/code_of_conduct.md

-This project adheres to the [Open Code of Conduct][code-of-conduct].
+This project adheres to the Open Code of Conduct.
 By participating, you are expected to honor this code.
-[code-of-conduct]: http://todogroup.org/opencodeofconduct/#Gender Amender open source contributors/anne.decusatis+ga@gmail.com
+<a href="http://todogroup.org/opencodeofconduct/#Gender Amender open source contributors/anne.decusatis+ga@gmail.com">Click here to read it.</a>